awsdocs/nice-dcv-user-guide/doc_source/using-print.md

    + \(Windows client connected to Linux server only\) ***<local\-printer\-name>*\-DCV\-Redirected\-*<connection\-id>*** — Prints to the local printer

 1. If you print to the NICE DCV virtual printer, a notification appears when the file is ready for download\.
 In the top\-right corner, choose **Notifications**, locate the Print notification in the list, and then choose **Download**\.
-   + If you are using the web browser client, after the download has completed, choose **Show in folder**\.
+   + If you're using the web browser client, after the download has completed, choose **Show in folder**\.
-   + If you are using the Windows client, the printer dialog is automatically opened when the file is downloaded\.
+   + If you're using the Windows client, the printer dialog is automatically opened when the file is downloaded\.
-   + If you are using the Linux or macOS clients, the downloaded file is automatically opened with the default associated application\.
+   + If you're using the Linux or macOS clients, the downloaded file is automatically opened with the default associated application\.
 **Note**
-The file is deleted from the NICE DCV server after you have downloaded it, and it is no longer available for download\.
+The file is deleted from the NICE DCV server after you have downloaded it, and it's no longer available for download\.